Commisso Soccer Stadium

-The Rocco B. Commisso Soccer Stadium is a 3,500 seat soccer-specific stadium located in Inwood, on the northernmost tip of the island of Manhattan, New York City, within the Baker Athletic Complex.
+The Rocco B. Commisso Soccer Stadium (formerlly, Columbia Soccer Stadium) is a 3,500 seat soccer-specific stadium located in Inwood, on the northernmost tip of the island of Manhattan, New York City, within the Baker Athletic Complex.
+Opened in August 1984, the stadium is home venue to Columbia University's men's and women's soccer, and women's lacrosse teams.
+Apart from the university teams, the stadium has served as home venue for some professional soccer teams such as New York Red Bulls II, New York Cosmos B, or Brooklyn FC, and rugby team Old Blue RFC of USA Rugby Club 7s and hosted matches of the American Rugby Premiership.

 The stadium is named in honor of Rocco B. Commisso, former co-captain of Columbia's 1970 varsity soccer team, current owner and Chairman of the New York Cosmos and ACF Fiorentina, and the head of cable television provider Mediacom.

 History

-Opened in 1985, it is home to the Columbia Lions men's and women's soccer teams of Columbia University and Old Blue RFC of USA Rugby Club 7s and American Rugby Premiership.

 In September 1997, the stadium hosted a semi-final match of the 1997 U.S. Open Cup between the MetroStars and the Dallas Burn of Major League Soccer.
 From May to July 2015, the stadium was the part-time home of the New York Red Bulls II of the United Soccer League Championship where they played only one home match.

 In 2016, a new FieldTurf surface was installed at the stadium.
-In 2017, the University opened the "Bubble at Baker", a heated seasonal air-supported structure.
+In 2017, the university opened the "Bubble at Baker", a heated seasonal air-supported structure.
 The Bubble encloses the soccer field and provides 92,000 sqft of winter practice space for Columbia's sports teams.
 The Bubble will be inflated each winter from December through March.
 The stadium is adjacent to Robert K. Kraft Field at Lawrence A. Wien Stadium and the Campbell Sports Center.

 Transformation to COVID field hospital

-In response to the COVID-19 pandemic in New York City, NewYork-Presbyterian / Columbia University Irving Medical Center turned Robert K. Kraft Field and Columbia Soccer Stadium into a 288-bed field hospital.
+In response to the COVID-19 pandemic in New York City, NewYork-Presbyterian / Columbia University Irving Medical Center turned Robert K. Kraft Field and Columbia Soccer Stadium into a 288-bed field hospital during 2020.
 The field hospital is named for decorated US Navy SEAL Ryan F. Larkin (1987–2017), who served in Iraq and Afghanistan.
-Kate Kemplin, head nurse of the operation, described Larkin as "exactly the kind of person who would have set up a tent to treat patients, if he were alive today."
-The care center will be staffed primarily with former US military personnel in conjunction with NewYork-Presbyterian’s frontline staff.
+The care center was staffed primarily with former US military personnel in conjunction with NewYork-Presbyterian's frontline staff.